bekk/bekk-christmas/post/ml/make-your-own-text-generator.md

 ![Illustration of how a neural network can generate a text sequence](/assets/ml_17_pic1.gif)

 Congrats!
-You now have some intuition for how a text generator works.
+You now have a basic intuition for how a text generator works.
 If you want to play with the text generator used to generate the first paragraph in this post you can visit [https://talktotransformer.com](https://talktotransformer.com) and feed it a seed of your own.
 Have fun!